TheoMeunier/wikisox/README.md

-# Isoxbook
+# Wikisox

-Isoxbook is a wiki tool for creating documentation, simply with a markdown editor and th we can share these documentations with our team.
+Wikisox is a wiki tool for creating documentation, simply with a markdown editor and th we can share these documentations with our team.

 ## Prerequisites